l10labs/whalevspiranha/spec.md

 ### Payouts Guaranteed
 - All winning attacks in a cycle are always paid out
 - Revenue is applied before payouts, so net reserve change is always positive at max attacks
+- The conservative permutation cap (starting at $5,000) provides a large buffer
-- At $1,000 reserve with max attacks: revenue $1,512 - payout $1,077 = +$435 profit
+- At $1,000-$5,999 reserve with max attacks (cap=5): revenue $1,512 - payout $1,077 = +$435 profit
-- The permutation cap scaling with reserve ensures the game is always solvent
+- The permutation cap scaling ensures the game is always solvent

 ### Whale Withdrawal
 - Deposits are locked for 10 cycles (100 seconds)